rdhr/CALiPPSO.jl/docs/src/basic_usage.md

 Note that here we are making use of the (fantastic) [method dispatch feature](https://docs.julialang.org/en/v1/manual/methods/#Methods) of Julia.

 !!! note "Precompilation"
-    Note that executing `include("src/iLP-for-jamming.jl")` also *pre-compiles* `produce_jammed_configuration` by calling it using a small, predefined system.
+    Note that executing `include("src/CALiPPSO.jl")` also *pre-compiles* `produce_jammed_configuration` by calling it using a small, predefined system.
 This causes that whenever this file is included, several things will be printed in screen.
 You can safely ignore all of them.
 It also makes loading `CALiPPSO` somewhat time consuming.

     In any case, precompilation can be avoided (hence making loading `CALiPPSO` much faster) by including a line
     ```julia
     const precompile_main_function=false
     ```
-    *__before__* loading the `iLP-for-jamming.jl` file.
+    *__before__* loading the `CALiPPSO.jl` file.
 Nevertheless, **keep in mind** that if you do *not* define `precompile_main_function`, all the functions are precompiled by default.

     Avoiding precompilation is discouraged if you actually want to use such function because model creation and optimization in JuMP suffers from a ["time-to-first-solve" issue](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/performance_tips/#The-%22time-to-first-solve%22-issue), which is an analogous version of the "time-to-first-plot" one.
 Essentially, when a function is first called, it needs to be compiled.
 (This is actually the general behaviour of Julia, not only of JuMP.)
 Thus, by calling `produce_jammed_configuration` in a small system, the function gets pre-compiled and ready to be used in much larger systems.
 If `precompile_main_function` is set to `false` and then you call `produce_jammed_configuration` directly into the (presumably large) configuration you want to jam it could take much longer.